sv4t/CBLProject/README.md

 ## Notes

-* Ensure all dependencies listed in `requirements.txt` (if applicable) are installed.
+* This project is focused on London areas; crime data from other police forces is supported as well.
-* This project is focused on London areas; crime data from other police forces is not supported.
+* RenameColumns.py is a one-time script; you do not need to use it in any way